 If you don't want mosquitoes to bite you, there are a few things you can do.
 For instance, you can wear long and tightly woven clothing.
 You can also use a mosquito repellent spray.

 It's more important to keep mosquitoes away from your property.
 This means removing standing water from your property and keeping vegetation trim.
 Even then, mosquitoes could end up in your yard.
 For the best results, you need to work with a team of professionals.
-Contact the Innovative Pest Control Professionals for the best mosquito protection in Tyler.
+Contact the Innovative Pest Control Professionals for the best mosquito protection.